 - In a large bowl combine the Greek yogurt, milk, coconut oil, maple syrup and vanilla.
 Then add the baking soda, flour, cinnamon, nutmeg, raisins and unsweetened coconut flakes and fold to combine the ingredients evenly.

-- Scoop ¼ cup of the batter onto the preheated skillet, using a spatula to spread and flatten the batter.
-Repeat for all the batter.
+- Scoop 1/4 cup of the batter onto the preheated skillet to form one pancake.
+Using a spatula, spread and flatten the batter.
+Repeat for the remaining batter.

 - Bake 3-5 minutes until the edges begin to appear golden brown.